-The following information will assist you in completing your online housing agreement, ApplyOnline, and personal preferences, MyHousing.
-It explains how to choose a roommate, how to list preferences for housing options, and how to choose a meal plan.
-Please read it carefully before completing ApplyOnline and MyHousing.
+The following information will assist you in completing MyHousing Self-Service.
+It explains choosing a roommate, answering personal information questions, and the different meal plan options.
+Please read it carefully before completing MyHousing Self-Service.

-The selection of roommates is a critical factor in this learning process and has the potential to enhance your development.
-Whether you choose someone you have known for years as a roommate, or opt to have the staff match you based on your personal preference responses, there will be many new things that you will learn about the person as you live with them.
-How will they deal with their new found freedom?
+All students will have a roommate(s), unless special housing accommodations are requested and approved.
+You can either request a specific student or let us match you with someone.
+The selection of roommates is a critical factor in this learning process and has the potential to enhance your experience and learning.
+Whether you choose someone you have known for years as a roommate, or opt to have the staff match you based on your personal information responses, age and major, there will be many new things that you will learn about the person as you share living space with them.
+How will they deal with their new-found freedom?
 How will you?
-Are their living habits compatible with yours?
 What will happen when you both begin to meet new people and enjoy their company as well as each other's?
 We realize that it is difficult to predict the answers to these questions now, but this is what we mean by new learning experiences.
-A residence hall is all about people, how they live, think, feel, and deal with the day to day happenings in their lives.
-Words to keep in mind: flexibility, tolerance, communication.
-It is our goal to help you refine these qualities through your experiences with your roommate(s) and others on your wing, hall and university community.
+On-campus living is all about people, how they live, think, feel, and deal with the day-to-day happenings in their lives.
+Words to keep in mind: flexibility, tolerance, compromise, appreciation, understanding, communication.
+It is our goal to help you refine these qualities through your experiences with your roommate(s) and others on your wing, hall, and university community.

-The personal preference questions are used to make roommate assignments for those students who do not request a roommate (or who lose a roommate prior to arrival).
-While we recommend that parents/guardians and students discuss these questions, it is important that the student complete MyHousing.
+The personal information questions are used to make roommate assignments for those students who do not request a roommate (or who lose a roommate prior to arrival).
+While we recommend that parents/guardians and students discuss these questions, it is important that the student complete MyHousing Self-Service.
 We base roommate assignments on these answers so honest responses help us make the best possible match.
-Please answer all Personal Preference questions even if you are requesting a specific roommate.
+Please answer all Personal Information questions even if you are requesting a specific roommate.

 |Zone||Start Time||End Time|